Emily Blue

-Emily Blue, born Emily Caroline Otnes (/ˈɑːtnəs/) on June 28, 1994, is an American singer-songwriter.
+Emily Blue, born Emily Caroline Otnes (/ˈɑːtnəs/) (born June 28 1994), is an American singer-songwriter.
 She (Note: Blue uses both she/her and they/them pronouns.
-This article uses feminine pronouns for consistency.) has a solo career and is the lead singer of Champaign-based indie rock band Tara Terra.
+This article uses she/her for consistency.) has a solo career and is the lead singer of Champaign-based indie rock band Tara Terra.
 Born and raised in Urbana, Illinois, she now lives in Chicago and Nashville.

 Blue's career is characterized by sharp changes in musical style, and her releases fall into different genre classifications, ranging from synth-pop to avant-garde and death metal.

 Life and career

 Emily Blue was born as Emily Caroline Otnes on June 28, 1994, in Urbana, Illinois.
 She wrote her first song when she was 13, and got motivated to become a songwriter.
 She says her mother was the guiding figure in her home, and that she inspired her by taking a powerful female role in the household.

 She met Colin Althaus and Joey Buttlar in the early 2010s and they joined Nick Soria and Céline Broussard to form Emily Otnes and the Weekdays, later renamed to Tara Terra.
 Otnes changed her name to Emily Blue.
-Tara Terra released their debut album, Daughter, on August 30, 2014.
+Tara Terra released their debut album, Daughter, in 2014.